 How will it interact with the intended environment?
 Why make it at all?
 What's the journey of this product once it leaves our facility?
 What will the client/next person do with the product?

-N - Need By
+N - Needs

 In-hand due date